Florida's 22nd congressional district: 1994

-Incumbent E. Clay Shaw Jr. received a primary challenger - Pompano Beach business execute John Stahl.
+Incumbent Clay Shaw received a primary challenger - Pompano Beach business execute John Stahl.
 During the primary, Stahl described himself as a "productive-class taxpayer" and labeled Shaw a "career politician".
 Shaw responded by saying, "I understand business, running a business and my voting record is proof of that."
 Stahl also accused Shaw of abusing his congressional franking privilege; a report from the National Taxpayers Union indicated that Shaw spent $240,000 for mailings in 1993.
 Additionally, Stahl vowed to cut his salary to $100,000 if elected.
 By July 15, 1994, Shaw's campaign contributions totaled $283,390, while Stahl raised only $900.
 Nevertheless, Shaw defeated Stahl in the primary elected by a vote of 24,252 to 6,925 (77.8%-22.2%).

 In the general election, Shaw faced-off against Palm Beach Town Council President Hermine Wiener, a Democrat who left the Republican Party about a year earlier.
 Wiener did not receive a challenger for the Democratic nomination.
 Throughout the year, she raised $216,596 and vowed to spend as much as $1 million, if necessary.
 Shaw signed the Contract with America and specifically promised to reform welfare during the next congress.
 On October 25, the League of Women Voters hosted a debate between the two candidates at the Broward County Main Library in Fort Lauderdale.
 Shaw was endorsed by The News, a Boca Raton-based newspaper, and the Sun-Sentinel.
 The former cited Wiener's lack of specifics on key issues such as health care and immigration as their rationale for favoring Shaw.
 However, The News also stated that Shaw "hasn't paid enough attention to his new constituents."
 The Sun-Sentinel praised Shaw for his positions on various issues, and remarked that "[he is an] intelligent, hard-working congressman who has shown effectiveness and leadership ability while maintaining a high level of integrity during his entire political career."

 Overall, Wiener received little support from prominent local elected officials, as Shaw was favored to win re-election.
 Shaw did, in fact, handily defeat Wiener in the general election by a margin of 63.36%-36.64%.